Dogs reveal Caleb Daniel replacement, eye best start since '46

 "But obviously Hayden is a pretty handy replacement."

-The Bulldogs have had one of the most effective ruck tandems in the competition over the opening month in Stefan Martin and Tim English.
+The Bulldogs have had one of the most effective ruck tandems in the competition over the opening month in Stefan Martin and Tim English, although one of those are likely to be rested this week with the Dogs confirming a debut for 23-year-old ruckman Jordon Sweet.

 And with the 13th-placed Suns missing their No.1 ruckman Jarrod Witts because of a knee injury, Beveridge admitted that scenario could provide an advantage for his side.